timothysanders/cs-034-lab-12/README.md

 - Megan Ng:
   - Participate in the development and the reconstruction of UML/CRC & DATA FLOW
   - Rationalize the choice of underlying data structure (BST-based Set)
-  - Participate in the development of pseudocode for both class Set and class C
+  - Participate in the development of pseudocode for both class Set and class EnrollmentManager
   - Edit the presentation of design document
   - Initiate and participate the concrete implementations for both class Set and EnrollmentManager
   - Review and debug the concrete implementation